 - Skin irritation

-You’ll find a variety of helpful tips (over 50!) for relief from each of these chemo and radiation side effects in the toolkit.
+You’ll find a variety of helpful tips (over 50!) for relief from each of these chemo and radiation side effects in my cancer support series (sign up above!).
 I hope they help you and your loved ones navigate treatment with a little more ease.

 I’ve also included recipes for three delicious green drinks packed with cancer-fighting nutrients, healthy calories to boost your energy and help maintain a healthy weight (especially helpful if you’re dealing with appetite loss, nausea, taste changes or other side effects that make getting enough calories a challenge), and lots of other healing goodies.